Brand: Mobile Fidelity

 Clapton's pained yearning permeates everything here.
 Works such as the swampy "Tell the Truth," the pleading "Why Does Love Got to Be So Sad?," and blues-drenched "Have You Ever Loved a Woman?" attest to his raw-nerve discomfort, guilt, and desire.
 He leaves teardrops on the microphone stand and blood on the floor, singing and playing as if his life depends on it and if, by some miracle, the music will serve as both a confessional and apology to Harrison.
 It's all magnified by Clapton achieving a spiritual and sonic oneness with his band, which matches his high-stakes precision with a rolling, tumbling looseness.

 Allman adds firepower and achieves a still-unrivaled simpatico bond with Clapton, but each participant soars.
 Consider: The call-and-response, Sam and Dave-derived vocal exchanges between Whitlock and Clapton.
 Rich, creamy, Southern-stoked blends of R&B, blues, and soul.
 Vibrant tapestries in which the pianos, bass, guitars, and voices explode with ravishing fervor, naturalism, and desperation.
 Indeed, maybe a combo this great was only intended one shot in the studio.
 Perhaps the paralyzing degree of potency on display here, and the musicianship that remains the standard by which any blues-rock is judged, is meant to be preserved as one standalone record.
-Whatever the case, this is the digital version to own.
+Whatever the case, this is the version to own.

 1. I Looked Away